-Byron Writers Festival 2018 features a stellar line-up of more than 140 writers and thinkers spanning a mix of genres including music, art, environment, philosophy, health, politics, human rights and of course memoir and fiction.
+Byron Writers Festival 2019 features a stellar line-up of more than 140 writers and thinkers spanning a mix of genres including fiction, memoir, crime, environment, society, politics, poetry, art, comedy and music.

 Nicole Abadee is the books writer for The Australian Financial Review Magazine.
 Nicole also works with writers, helping them to polish their work pre-publication.

 Sarah Armstrong has written three novels.
 Before moving to Byron Bay to write, she was a journalist at the ABC, where she won a Walkley Award.

 Amal Awad is an author and screenwriter.
 Amal is the author of several books.
 Her latest, Fridays with My Folks, deals with ageing in Australia.

 43, 94, 97